DevKitOrganization/DevColorExtraction/README.md

 DevColorExtraction is a Swift package that extracts the most common colors from images using k-means clustering.
 It provides efficient color analysis with support for edge-based extraction and is fully documented and tested.
-It supports iOS 18+, macOS 15+, tvOS 18+, and watchOS 11+.
+It supports iOS 18+, macOS 15+, and tvOS 18+.

 View our [changelog](CHANGELOG.md) to see what’s new.